The Witcher 2: Assassins of Kings: DevelopmentThe Witcher 2: Assassins of Kings was announced on 18 September 2009. CD Projekt Red developed a proprietary engine, the REDengine, for the game, unlike the first installment, which ran on a modified version of BioWare's Aurora Engine. The game incorporates the Havok physics engine.The Witcher 2 features a branching dialogue system with full voice acting, which was cast, directed, and recorded in London, England. The developers said that the game would have 16 different endings, although that was later clarified as 16 "states of the world" by the game's end. The game drew from influences such as Demon's Souls, Heavy Rain, and Batman: Arkham Asylum.

 CD Projekt Red released the first gameplay video on 25 March 2011, showcasing different methods with which a player could complete a level.
-Another gameplay video was revealed at Gamescom 2011, displaying the game's many characters and settings.
+Another gameplay video was revealed at Gamescom 2011, displaying the game's characters and settings.
 An Xbox 360 version was announced on 2 June 2011, with CD Projekt Red confirming that it would be released by the end of the year.
-However, on 1 August 2011, the Xbox 360 release date was pushed back to the first quarter of 2012 to give the team "more time expanding and polishing certain elements of the gameplay" and to allow the developers time to deal with legal issues surrounding distribution rights for the game.
+On 1 August 2011, the Xbox 360 release date was pushed back to the first quarter of 2012 to give the team "more time expanding and polishing certain elements of the gameplay" and to allow the developers time to deal with legal issues surrounding distribution rights for the game.

 Release

 During the game's initial announcement, CD Projekt Red that their parent company CD Projekt would self-distribute the game in Poland, in addition to Central Europe.
-A contract with Agora S.A. was also announced to allow the company to co-produce the game in Poland.
+A contract with Agora S.A. was announced to allow the company to co-produce the game in Poland.
 Distribution deals with Atari in North America and 1C Company/Snowball Studios in Russia were verified, while a European distribution plan was still under negotiations.
-On May 25, 2010, it was announced that Namco Bandai Partners would be the game's distributor in Western Europe, Australia, New Zealand, and the Middle East.
+On 25 May 2010, it was announced that Namco Bandai Partners would be the game's distributor in Western Europe, Australia, New Zealand, and the Middle East.

 On 14 April 2011, CD Projekt Red announced during their CDP Days 2011 Spring Conference that retail copies of the game would feature SecuRom digital rights management (DRM).
-However, the protection would still allow for infinite installations on an infinite number of PCs, with the ability to play on up to five PCs at any one time.
+The protection would still allow for infinite installations on an infinite number of PCs, with the ability to play on up to five PCs at any one time.
 It was confirmed that the game would feature no censorship between regions.
-The Witcher 2 was also distributed through several digital distribution services such as Steam and CD Projekt Red's own service GOG.com.
+The Witcher 2 was distributed through several digital distribution services such as Steam and CD Projekt Red's own service GOG.com.
 The version sold on GOG.com was the only version that did not have any DRM at release.

 On 3 May 2011, Namco Bandai Partners Australia confirmed that the Australian release of the game would be modified to meet the MA15+ rating.
 The edit specifically relates to a side quest in which Geralt is offered sex as a reward for completing the quest.
 The Australian version sees Geralt decline the offer automatically.
 Three weeks prior to this announcement, the game was removed from the Australian Steam store, causing outrage amongst the Australian gaming community.
 Additionally, CD Projekt Red's digital distribution service GOG.com announced that the price of the Australian version would be increased due to licensing issues, but that customers could still pre-order the game for its original price 17 hours before the change.The Witcher 2: Assassins of Kings was released for PC on 17 May 2011 at retail stores and digital distribution services such as GOG and Steam.